ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 #### Testing data loader

-Inference on a test dataset can be performed either separately using the `sbi_infer.py` script after training has been completed, or simultaneously during training by setting `testing` to `true`.
-In the latter case, the testing dataset will be generated on the fly, producing as many simulations as specified in `num_sim`.
-As with training, testing requires specifying the path to the test dataset in the `dataset_path_first_round` field.
-This directory must contain a `dataset_full.csv` file.
-In the case of multi-round inference, the testing dataset will be saved at the path specified in `dataset_path`.
-Therefore, for the example above and following the recommended folder structure, the `test_data_loader` configurations will look like this:
+Inference on a test dataset can be performed either separately using the `sbi_infer.py` script after training, or simultaneously during training by setting testing to true.
+As with training, testing requires specifying the path to the test dataset for the first round in the `dataset_path_first_round` field, which must contain a `dataset_full.csv` file.
+In multi-round inference, the test dataset for subsequent rounds is generated on the fly and saved to the path specified in dataset_path, with the number of simulations defined by num_sim.

+Following the recommended folder structure, the test_data_loader configuration for the example above will look like this:

 ```json